Skip to main content

 Driving Without Registration / With Expired Registration Registration of Vehicles: Violations and Suspensions (PA Vehicle Code Ch.
 13, Subchapter C)

-Illegal U-Turn Rules of the Road: Turning, Starting, and Signals (PA Vehicle Code Ch.
-33, Subchapter C)
+Illegal U-Turn Limitations on turning around (PA Vehicle Code Ch.
+33, Subchapter C, Section 3332)

 Leaving the Scene of an Accident / Hit & Run Miscellaneous Provisions: Accidents and Accident Reports (PA Vehicle Code Ch.
 37, Subchapter C)